nielsenchristoffer93/pokemon-trainer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

-## Database API

-DB API used is from https://pokeapi.co/api/v2/

 ## Startup 🌟

 You will first be displayed with a start-page.
 On this page you will need to supply a name (minimum 2 characters).